abutbul/docker-knapsack-llm/README.md

+# Docker knapsack for LLMs
-# Computer use Docker Player (LLM Research)
+Computer use Docker Player (LLM Research)

-A containerized World of Warcraft: Wrath of the Lich King client environment with Lutris, Wine, and automation API support.
-This project enables running single or multiple WoW instances in isolated Docker containers with shared client files and individual configurations.
+A containerized environment with Lutris, Wine, and automation API support.
+This project enables running single or multiple instances in isolated Docker containers with shared client files and individual configurations via Overlay.

+This is currently suited for World of Warcraft: Wrath of the Lich King client but can easily be adjusted for other games or applications requiring the same stack.

 ## 📋 Table of Contents